Maassoft/ColorControl/README.md

 It is possible to execute presets from the command line.
 It doesn't matter whether the user interface of Color Control is already running or not.
 This is the syntax:
 ```
-Syntax  : ColorControl.exe command options
+Syntax  : ColorControl command options
 Commands:
 --nvpreset  <preset name or id>: execute NVIDIA-preset
 --amdpreset <preset name or id>: execute AMD-preset
 --lgpreset  <preset name>      : execute LG-preset
+--sampreset <preset name>      : execute Samsung-preset
 --help                         : displays this help info
 Options:
---nogui: starts command from the command line and will not open GUI (is forced when GUI is already running)
+--nogui     : starts command from the command line and will not open GUI (is forced when GUI is already running)
+--no-refresh: when using LG or Samsung-preset: skip refreshing devices (speeds up executing preset)
 ```
 Note: use double quotes if your preset has spaces in it, like this:
 `ColorControl.exe --nvpreset "HDR GSYNC"`